Status on Lattice Calculations of the Proton Spin Decomposition: Orbital Angular Momentum (OAM)

 There is a recent lattice calculation on both the Ji OAM and Jaffe-Manohar OAM~\cite{Engelhardt:2020qtg}.
 It is based on the $2+1$-flavor clover fermion ensemble with $m_{\pi} = 317$ MeV.
 It calculated the Ji OAM for the isovector $u-d$ quarks from the GTMD in Eq.~(\ref{ratiodef}) with the $U$-link being a straight Wilson line connecting the quark fields in Eq.~(\ref{medef}).
 It is plotted as a function of $\hat{\zeta}$ in Fig.~\ref{Ji_OAM}.
 Since Ji OAM is boost-invariant, it is independent of $\hat{\zeta}$.
-A constant fit in $\hat{\zeta}$ shows that it coincides with that obtained from the gravitational form factor and the sum rule in Eq.~(\ref{Ji}) (to be explained in Sec.~\ref{nucleon-spin}).
+A constant fit in $\hat{\zeta}$ (open square in Fig.~\ref{Ji_OAM}) shows that it coincides with that obtained from the gravitational form factor (filled diamond in Fig.~\ref{Ji_OAM}) and the sum rule in Eq.~(\ref{Ji}) (to be explained in Sec.~\ref{nucleon-spin}).
 This is a check for consistency between two different approaches.
 So far, this is a comparison between bare quantities.
-It would be necessary to have this comparison when renormalization and mixing are taken into account in both approaches.
-The Jaffe-Manohar OAM calculations are shown in Fig.~\ref{JM_OAM} as a function of $\eta |v|/a$ at $\hat{\zeta} = 0.315$.
+It would be necessary to have this comparison when renormalization are taken into account in both approaches.
+The Jaffe-Manohar OAM calculations are shown in Figs.~\ref{JM_eta0}, \ref{JM_eta315}, and \ref{JM_eta63} as a function of $\eta |v|/a$ at $\hat{\zeta} = 0, 0.315$ and 0.63.
 The result from the jointly extrapolated $\eta |v|/a$ and $\hat{\zeta}$ to infinity would correspond to the Jaffe-Manohar OAM.
-The extrapolation of $\eta |v|/a$ to infinity is shown at $\hat{\zeta} = 0.315$ in Fig.~\ref{JM_OAM}.
+The extrapolation of $\eta |v|/a$ to infinity are shown in Figs.~\ref{JM_eta0}, \ref{JM_eta315}, and \ref{JM_eta63} by the open squares.
 The plotted observable is even under $\eta \rightarrow -\eta $, corresponding to time reversal.
-Accordingly, the $|\eta |\rightarrow \infty $ extrapolated values are obtained by averaging the $\eta >0$ and $\eta <0$ plateaus, which are determined by fitting to the $|\eta | |v|/a =7,\ldots ,9$ range.
-Calculations are carried out for three $\hat{\zeta}$ at 0, 0.317 and 0.63.
-Since there doesn't seem to be an appreciable variation going from $\hat{\zeta}$ =0.315 to \mbox{$\hat{\zeta}$ =0.63}, it suggests that Fig.~\ref{JM_OAM} at $\hat{\zeta}$ =0.315 already well approximates the J-M limit of large $\hat{\zeta}$.
-It is clear from Fig.~\ref{JM_OAM} that the Jaffe-Manohar OAM at $|\eta | |v|/a \rightarrow \infty$ is more negative than that of the Ji OAM at $\eta = 0$.
+Accordingly, the $|\eta |\rightarrow \infty $ extrapolated values are obtained by averaging the $\eta >0$ and $\eta <0$ plateaus, which are determined by fitting to the $|\eta | |v|/a =7$ to 9 range.
+Calculations are carried out for three $\hat{\zeta}$ at 0, 0.315 and 0.63.
+Since there doesn't seem to be an appreciable variation going from $\hat{\zeta}$ =0.315 to \mbox{$\hat{\zeta}$ =0.63}, it suggests that the result at $\hat{\zeta}$ =0.315 already well approximates the J-M limit of large $\hat{\zeta}$.
+It is clear from Fig.~\ref{JM_eta315} that the Jaffe-Manohar OAM at $|\eta | |v|/a \rightarrow \infty$ is more negative than that of the Ji OAM at $\eta = 0$.
 This difference has been interpreted as due to the final state interaction of the quark as it leaves the nucleon target in a DIS experiment~\cite{Burkardt:2012sd}.